TBSDrJ/Dynamixel-AX-12A/README.md

 Each of the keyword arguments, above, is also an attribute for each instance.
 In addition:
 * `connected`: default = `False`.
 Set to `True` after the Dynamixel is connected (see `connect()` method below).
 * Both cwAngleLimit and ccwAngleLimit are checked at startup and saved as attributes to facilitate input validation for goal position and setting new angle limits.
+These will generally agree with the angle limits in the Dynamixel's memory.
+The only time they won't is if the Dynamixel was in joint mode, had one or both angle limits changed from defaults, and then the Dynamixel is changed to wheel mode.
+In this case, these attributes will save the modified angle limits, and use these angle limits if the Dynamixel is changed back to joint mode during the same script execution.
 * Each memory address is also a constant attribute in the form `ADDR_XXX` (e.g. `ADDR_ID` or `ADDR_GOAL_POSITION)`.
 I followed Leon's names as he set them up in the Dynamixel SDK, which occasionally differ slightly from the eManuals.
 The complete list can be seen in the source code.

 The class itself has one attribute: